She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Then a third time.

-When she finally looked up, Mila was sitting on the far edge of a wooden bench, still wrapped in the ivory cape, staring at the floor as if she expected to be thrown back out into the rain.
+When she finally looked up, Mila was perched on the far edge of a wooden bench, still wrapped in the ivory cape, staring at the floor as if she expected at any moment to be thrown back into the rain.

 Bianca crossed the room slowly and crouched in front of her.